 ASPM consolidates code security, supply chain security, compliance, and risk management into a single platform, eliminating the need to manually correlate findings across different tools.
 By prioritizing vulnerabilities based on real-world risk, ASPM ensures that security teams focus on the risk that matters most.

-Secure Applications And More With Cycode
+Protect Applications And More With Enterprise Product Security from Cycode

-Unlike fragmented security tools that only address isolated risks, Cycode unifies security posture across the entire software development lifecycle—from code security and supply chain security to CI/CD pipeline protection and compliance enforcement. \
+Unlike fragmented security tools that only address isolated risks, Cycode unifies security posture across the entire software development lifecycle—from code security and supply chain security to CI/CD pipeline protection and compliance enforcement.

 By correlating insights across SAST, SCA, secrets scanning, IaC security, and more, Cycode eliminates silos and gives security teams the visibility they need to manage product risks holistically.